9 injured in stabbing at Idaho apartment complex that houses refugees

 Breaking News Emails

-BOISE, Idaho — Idaho police say nine people were hospitalized early Sunday and one man is in custody after a mass stabbing at a Boise apartment complex that is home to many refugee families.
+BOISE, Idaho — Idaho police say nine people, including six children, were hospitalized early Sunday and one man is in custody after a mass stabbing at a Boise apartment complex that is home to many refugee families.

 Boise Police Chief Bill Bones said all nine were taken to area hospitals, some with life-threatening injuries.